 Hopefully you’ve found something you were looking for!
 But… if you find yourself interested in getting your hands dirty, why not Try an Example?
 Curious to understand how things work - read about our System Architecture.
 Still have questions, we want to know!
 Reach out to us through firstname.lastname@example.org.

 Every release of Fugue includes updates to our documentation.
 To browse the full product release notes head over to the Download Portal.
-If you want to know what’s new in the docs for our 2018.03.23 release, here are a few highlights:
+If you want to know what’s new in the docs for our 2018.06.15 release, here are some highlights:

-- We have added a great two-part advanced RBAC example.
+- Added a great two-part advanced RBAC example.
 It provides a combination of process-level RBAC, account-level RBAC, and works with RBAC metadata and IAM policy.

 - Transcriber documentation has been updated to span two separate pages.
 An overview page, and an examples page (with a new example on advanced filtering).